PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 Check the [Oh My Zsh](#oh-my-zsh) tip.

-## Step 1 - Initialize a repository locally
+## Step 1 - Initialize a repository locally and modify its content

 There are multiple ways to initialize a repository locally.